danhigham/lattice-release/README.md

 3. Upload a stemcell

-4. Upload this release and the latest diego releases
+4. Upload this release and the latest diego release

 5. Tailor the manifest and deploy